Southbroom, KZN South Coast - KwaZulu-Natal

 The fourth, with its tee built on rocks above the beach, has long been the club’s signature hole.
 At 114 metres one of the country’s finest “short” par 3s.
 The par 3s are all outstanding, the most fearsome being the 185m 14th which begins a strong closing stretch of holes.
 Two good par 4s follow, and the round concludes with back-to-back par 5s, the 18th climbing up a steep hill to the green.
 A curious feature of the par-5 ninth is the tree growing in the middle of the green.

-Numerous guest houses, holiday cottages, townhouses and flats in Southbroom can be found on the golf club website.
+Numerous guest houses, holiday cottages, townhouses and flats in Southbroom to be found on club website.

-Southbroom has one of the best teachers in South Africa in club pro Derek James, who was named No 1 teacher by Golf Digest in 2016.
+Southbroom has one of South Africa’s best teachers in Derek James, the 2020 PGA Club Professional of the Year.
 He is a short game specialist, and has worked with SA’s best professionals.
-He was the PGA of SA Teacher of the Year in 2008 and 2014.
-The club has no range, just a short-game area and main putting green in front of the clubhouse.
+He was PGA Teacher of the Year in 2008 and 2014.
+The club has a short range with mats near the clubhouse, plus a short-game area and main putting green in front of the clubhouse.

 1/ Southbroom began as a 9-holer in the late 1930s.
 With the development of Southbroom as a township after World War Two a new 18-hole course was built, and the golf club founded in 1950.
 The official opening of course and clubhouse was in November 1954.

-2/ The club has had many personalities over the years, and today everyone knows Derek James, a Springbok amateur golfer in the 1980s, who moved to Southbroom in 1997 with his family after leaving the Sunshine Tour – he was runner-up to Ernie Els in the 1992 SA Open at Houghton.
-James has twice won both the PGA of SA Club Pro of the Year award (2002 and 2014).
+2/ The club has had many personalities, notably club pro Derek James, a Springbok amateur in the 1980s, who moved to Southbroom in 1997 with his family after leaving the Sunshine Tour – he was runner-up to Ernie Els in the 1992 SA Open at Houghton.
+James has won the PGA of SA Club Pro of the Year award three times (2002, 2014, 2020).

 4/ Former Springbok Jeanette Burd won 15 women’s club championships (1952-1971).
 She married the first club pro, Ron Burd.
 Golfing legend Cobie Le Grange was club champion in 1959-60.
 Willie Rush and son David won 11 club championships between them, and KZN veteran Ivan Curlewis won 9.